 Students who wish to focus their elective courses may do so in an area of specialization.
 Students who do so will earn their MSIT with a Specialization and must complete the four courses required by the University for these areas.
-Students wishing to complete specializations can petition to extend their program in order to complete the requirements for the specializations.
+Students wishing to complete multiple specializations can petition to extend their program in order to complete the requirements for the specializations.
+All courses must be completed within satisfactory academic progress criteria.